AndrewMack/soilflo-backend-trial/README.md

 We should include `siteId` to our `Tickets` table.
 We are not duplicating data, we need this information for the scenario described above.

+### Endpoints for Trucks & Sites?

+##### Question/Observation

+> On top of the existing trucks and sites, we need to be able to create a ticket for a truck that describes a load of material being dispatched off site.

+I'm not sure if I should be interpereting this as a requirement to create endpoints for Trucks & Sites.

+##### Assumption

+I assume no, as there are no specs for creating Trucks and Sites; however, it *would* be easy to extract that from the Entities themselves.

 ## To-Do

 ### How does Sequelizer relations work?